 If this is you, don’t panic.
 I hear this a lot and am here to help.
 About 10 years ago, marketers were completely focused on the conversion rate of the overall site but now a website’s overall conversion rate isn’t really that important.

 Ever since the emergence of great content and its important role in SEO and brand building, conversion rates have actually decreased considerably because many consumers are doing more browsing before they buy.
 The choice available means they’re far more choosy about where they spend their money.
 It’s common for shoppers to visit a website seven or eight times before making a purchase.
 This can play havoc with your site’s overall conversion rate.

-Conversion is still very important but only when you study it at a more granular level.
-Instead of viewing the site as a whole you need to look at conversion on a page-by-page basis because this will tell you what is and what isn’t working.
+Conversion is still important but only when you study it at a more granular level.
+Instead of viewing the site as a whole you need to look at conversion on a page-by-page basis because this will tell you what is and isn’t working.

 Better conversion by attracting the right customer